Joe Gallo: Release from prison and Second Colombo War

 He looked like an old man.
 He was a bag of bones.
 You could see the remnants of what had been a strikingly handsome man in his youth.
 He had beautiful features—beautiful nose, beautiful mouth and piercing blue eyes.

 Gallo soon became a part of New York high society.
 His connection started when actor Jerry Orbach played the inept mobster Kid Sally Palumbo in the film The Gang That Couldn't Shoot Straight (1971), a role based loosely on Gallo.
 Following his release, Colombo and Joseph Yacovelli invited Gallo to a peace meeting with an offering of $1,000.
 Gallo reportedly told the family representatives that he was not bound by the 1963 peace agreement and demanded $100,000 to settle the dispute, which Colombo refused.

 On June 28, 1971, at an IACRL rally in Columbus Circle, Colombo was shot three times, once being in the head, by an African-American gunman named Jerome A. Johnson; Johnson was immediately killed by Colombo's bodyguards.
 Colombo survived the shooting but was paralyzed until his death in May 1978.
 Although many in the Colombo family blamed Gallo for the shooting, police eventually concluded that Johnson was a lone gunman after they had questioned Gallo.
-The Colombo leadership was convinced that Gallo ordered the murder after his falling out with the family.
+Despite this finding, the Colombo leadership remained convinced that Gallo ordered the murder after his falling out with the family.

 Murder

-On April 7, 1972, around 4:30 a.m., Gallo and his family entered Umbertos Clam House in Manhattan's Little Italy to celebrate his 43rd birthday with sister Carmella, wife Sina, her daughter Lisa, his bodyguard Peter "Pete the Greek" Diapoulas and Diapoulas' girlfriend.
+On April 7, 1972, around 4:30 a.m., Gallo entered Umbertos Clam House in Manhattan's Little Italy to celebrate his 43rd birthday with his sister Carmella, his wife Sina, her daughter Lisa, his bodyguard Peter "Pete the Greek" Diapoulas and Diapoulas' girlfriend.
 Earlier that evening, the Gallo party had visited the Copacabana with Orbach and his wife, Marta, to see a performance by comedian Don Rickles and singer Peter Lemongello.
 Once at Umbertos, the Gallo party took two tables, with Gallo and Diapoulas facing the wall.
 Rickles and Lemongello declined Gallo's invitation to join them at Umbertos, possibly saving their lives.